 At the IGD, I also coordinate the Agroecology Initiative.

 Before joining the IGD, I worked as assistant of the president of the Campus de la Transition in France, and as teaching assistant for the class - What ethics for the ecological transition - tought by Cécile Renouard at Sciences Po Paris.
-I also worked on the institutionalisation and the discourses of pastoralism at the Food and Agricultural Organisation (FAO) in Rome and Dakar, and on local food circuits for the International Urban Food Network (IUFN) in France.
+I also worked on the institutionalisation and the discourses of pastoralism at the Food and Agricultural Organisation (FAO) in Rome, and on local food circuits for the International Urban Food Network (IUFN) in France.

 I hold a Bachelor in Socioeconomics from the University of Geneva, a Masters in International Development, specialisation in agriculture from Sciences Po Paris and a Masters in Globalisation, Environment and Politics from King's College London.
 I also studied Arabic at the School of Governance and Economics in Rabat, Morocco.